dungeons-of-moria/umoria/historical/features.md

 Any of `RETURN (^M)`, `LF (^J)`, `SPACE`, or `ESCAPE` can be typed at `-more-` prompts.

-When droping a group of items, you have the choice of dropping only one, or all of them.
+When dropping a group of items, you have the choice of dropping only one, or all of them.

 There is a small chance that a player will notice that there are unidentified